Photography Calculators

 given print size.
 A CoC of 0.019 is a reasonable value for these

 cameras.
-For small, point-n-shoot digital
+For small-sensor, compact digital

 cameras (e.g. Canon A650, Canon G9) with a 1/1.8" sensor (7.18 x 5.32 mm),